Kais3rP/react-text2speech/README.md

 ```

 As you can see in this example we use some of the handlers exposed by the `useTextReader` hook to control the reader directly with a `button` and some of the *state variables* to control our UI.
-It's important ot remember to pass the `bindReader` function to the *reader* if we want to control it with custom controls.
+It's important to remember to pass the `bindReader` function to the *reader* if we want to control it with custom controls.

 If you are using **NextJS** and you have issues importing it properly try this way: